Skip to main content

 The main possible complications that may develop include the following:

 • Atrial fibrillation develops in about 4 in 10 cases.
 In this condition, the heart beats in a fast and irregular way.
 This occurs because the electrical signals in the enlarged atrium become faulty.
-The irregular heart rhythm can cause the sensation of a 'thumping heart' (palpitations) and make you even more breathless.
-See the separate leaflet called Atrial Fibrillation.
+The irregular heart rhythm can cause the sensation of palpitations and breathlessness.
+See the separate leaflet called Atrial fibrillation.

 • Stroke.
 A blood clot may form within the enlarged left atrium, which does not fully empty into the ventricle with each heartbeat.
 A blood clot is more likely to occur if you also develop atrial fibrillation.
 A blood clot may travel through the heart, be carried in the bloodstream and get stuck and block a blood vessel in another part of the body.
 For example, it may get stuck in a blood vessel going to the brain and cause a stroke.
 See the separate leaflet called Stroke.